sav-che/TL-2/Authors/Moreau, Fernand {std. Moreau}.md

-> [!cite] BHL link: this entry starts at [page 576](https://www.biodiversitylibrary.org/item/104137#page/592/mode/1up) of TL-2 Vol. III.
+> [!cite] BHL link: this entry starts at [page 576](https://www.biodiversitylibrary.org/page/33355663) of TL-2 Vol. III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Moreau, Fernand (1886-1980), French mycologist and lichenologist; Dr. Sci.
-Paris 1913; at Clermond Ferrand (Faculty of Sciences) and director of the biological station at Besse, Puy-de-Dôme; from 1936 director of the Jardin botanique de la ville de Caen. (*Moreau*).
+Paris 1913; at Clermond Ferrand (Faculty of Sciences) and director of the biological station at Besse, Puy-de-Dôme; from 1936 director of the Jardin botanique de la ville de Caen.
+**Abbreviated name**: *Moreau*

 #### Herbarium and types